yuanzhoucq/cpp-docs.zh-cn/docs/cpp-conformance-improvements-2017.md

 C;      // warning C4091 : '' : ignored on left of 'C' when no variable is declared
 ```

-若要移除这些警告，只需注释掉或删除空声明即可。 如果未命名的对象会造成副作用（如 RAII），应命名对象。
+To remove the warnings, simply comment-out or remove the empty declarations.
+In cases where the un-named object is intended to have a side effect (such as RAII) it should be given a name.

-在 /Wv:18 下此警告被排除在外，而在警告等级 W2 下此警告默认启用。
+The warning is excluded under /Wv:18 and is on by default under warning level W2.

-### <a name="stdisconvertible-for-array-types"></a>std::is_convertible 用于数组类型
+### <a name="stdisconvertible-for-array-types"></a>std::is_convertible for array types
-早期版本的编译器为数组类型提供了不正确的 [std::is_convertible](standard-library/is-convertible-class.md) 结果。 这要求库编写者在使用 `std::is_convertible<…>` 类型特征时，要特殊处理 Visual C++ 编译器。 在以下示例中，静态断言在早期版本的 Visual Studio 中是通过的，但在 Visual Studio 2017 版本 15.3 中不通过：
+Previous versions of the compiler gave incorrect results for [std::is_convertible](standard-library/is-convertible-class.md) for array types.
+This required library writers to special-case the Visual C++ compiler when using the `std::is_convertible<…>` type trait.
+In the following example, the static asserts pass in earlier versions of Visual Studio but fail in Visual Studio 2017 version 15.3:

 ```cpp
 #include <type_traits>